gzweigle/open-hybrid-piano/README.md

 Each *releases* subdirectory contains code and hardware ready for use.
 The material in *releases* could partially duplicate material in one or more *research* subdirectories.
 However, the requirement is that anything in *releases* is well-tested, complete, and ready-to-use.

-More details on each subdirectory:
+More details on each directory:

 #### documentation/